Pivate, for profit

 - Brown Mackie College family of schools provides higher education to traditional and nontraditional students through bachelor's degree, associate's degree, and diploma programs.
 Our general education courses teach students to think independently and critically, and improve problem-solving abilities.
 Furthermore, these programs prepare students for career opportunities and broaden their perspectives.
 The college strives to develop within its students the desire for lifelong and continued education.
 The college's change-oriented approach to education arms students with the skills and knowledge to help meet the economic needs of communities by preparing students for entry-level positions in business, technical, legal, and allied health careers.

-The teacher population of 45 teachers has grown by 73% over five years.
+The teacher population of 31 teachers has declined by 35% over five years.

 |Institution Level||Four or more years||At least 2 but less than 4 years|

 |Total Enrollment||1,120 students||979 students|

 |Student : Teacher Ratio||36:1||27:1|

 |Diversity ScoreThe chance that two students selected at random would be members of a different ethnic group.
 Scored from 0 to 1, a diversity score closer to 1 indicates a more diverse student body.||0.52||0.30|